DoHieu2607/Liver_and_tumors_segmentation/README.md

 ## Our solutions and code
 All data processing and model building information is described in the summary file [liver_segmentation](https://github.com/hieukut456/Liver_and_tumors_segmentation/blob/master/liver_segmentation.docx) (Vietnamese language)

-All our code will be show here:
+Our code will be show here:
  + [liver_segmentationn.ipynb](https://github.com/hieukut456/Liver_and_tumors_segmentation/blob/master/Liver_segmentation.ipynb).
  + [liver_tumor_segmentation.ipynb](https://github.com/hieukut456/Liver_and_tumors_segmentation/blob/master/Liver_tumor_segmentation)

 ## Results

-Our results will be show in
+Our results will be show in image_liver folder